 There is a wealth of information that you can mull through prior to surgery, when your mind is clear and you are able to get around to make adjustments.
 Furniture set up, equipment purchases, and setting up a space for the post operative therapy can all be positive steps toward improved follow through and safety.

-Checklist for post surgery recovery:
+A checklist for joint replacement post surgery recovery:

 Here is a checklist of items and ideas that you can have ready to help your recovery go smoothly.
 A session with a PT or OT before surgery would include these items as they are appropriate to your situation!